 - See a doctor: Injuries from a car accident frequently do not manifest themselves until days after the accident.
 You should see a doctor to make sure you haven’t sustained injuries.
 It is crucial to maintain records of any medical care you receive in connection with the incident.
 If you end up in court, these records could make a large difference in your case.

 - Contact an experienced car accident lawyer: After an auto accident, there are two reasons you may need a personal injury attorney.
 First, you may be presented with a settlement offer by insurance companies or liable parties.
-Before accepting such a settlement, speak to experienced car accident lawyer Richard C. Mitchell; our clients often find that they are entitled to much more than the initial offer.
+Before accepting such a settlement, speak to experienced car accident lawyers; our clients often find that they are entitled to much more than the initial offer.
 Second, if you are being sued for damages related to the accident, retaining an attorney is probably a good idea.
 Without expert legal counsel, you may pay more than is fair.
 You may even be held liable when the other party is at fault.

 Contact Our Atlanta, Georgia Car Accident Lawyers